Table of Contents[Hide][Show]

 After the kids are in bed, I finish up work stuff and spend time with my husband (often in our sauna).

 I’m a long way from perfect at managing it all, but I’ve found that this system at least helps me keep up with it without getting stressed out all the time.

 To keep all the schedule, planning, meal plans, to-do lists, etc. organized, I use a note-taking app in my phone as a “football.”
 Just like the President supposedly has a case with all the top security information (the football) with him at all times, this app has all of my important information and is basically my home management encyclopedia.

 In it, I have:

-- My daily “Most important tasks” of my top three things that must get done that day, what I’m cooking for dinner, what my workout is, how much water I’ve drank, etc. This changes daily.
+- Most Important: The “most important tasks” of my top three things that must get done that day.
+This includes what I’m cooking for dinner, what my workout is, how much water I’ve had to drink, etc. This changes daily.

-- Daily Chores Sheet for each person in the house so that when it says “Morning Chores” on my daily outline, everyone knows what he/she should be doing.
+- Daily Chores Sheet: For each person in the house so that when it says “Morning Chores” on my daily outline, everyone knows what he/she should be doing.

-If these are helpful to you, please share via Facebook, Twitter or Pinterest so that others can use them too!
+If these are helpful to you, please share via Facebook, Twitter, or Pinterest so that others can use them too!

 How do you do it all?
-What are your best planning and organization tips and tricks?
+What are your best planning and home organization tips and tricks?
 Please share, I need all the help I can get!